Eco School

 Outdoor Learning

-We are lucky to have a large amount of outdoor space at our school and over the past few years, a group of dedicated parents have worked very hard to improve and enhance this space to provide varied habitats and great opportunities for learning outside.
-We try to spend as much time as we can learning outside the classroom and each year group has a dedicated day each week when most, if not all, of their learning, happens outside.
+We are lucky to have a large amount of outdoor space at our school and, over the past few years, a group of dedicated parents have worked very hard to improve and enhance this space to provide varied habitats and great opportunities for learning outside.
+We try to spend as much time as we can learning outside the classroom.

-Each class in school has access to a covered outdoor area which is used as an extension to the classroom with children able to access resources outside as well as inside for many lessons.
-In addition, we have several covered outdoor areas which can be used for learning: the Barn which has light and power; the Canopy which has seating for a class and a firepit and the Cocoon which is a covered gazebo.
+Each class in school has access to a covered outdoor area which is used as an extension to the classroom, with children able to access resources outside as well as inside for many lessons.
+In addition, we have several covered outdoor areas which can be used for learning: The Eco-Barn which has light and power; the Canopy, which has seating for a class and a firepit, and the Cocoon, which is a covered gazebo.

 Wild World

 The theme of the 'Wild World' has changed and the focus is now on different areas which are named after the classes in the school.
 The idea for each class area was developed with the children and giving an area to each class encourages ownership.
-All the children in school, over a 12 month period, had the chance to be involved in the planting of different areas.
-The 'Wild World' team have worked on creating an environment that focuses on sustainability and biodiversity and they have created a peaceful haven for all.
+All the children in school, over a 12-month period, had the chance to be involved in the planting of different areas.
+The 'Wild World' team have worked on creating an environment that focusses on sustainability and biodiversity, and they have created a peaceful haven for all.

 The areas include:

-The regeneration of the Wild World has formed part of the whole school development plan to which involves improving, and learning about, our outside environment.
+The regeneration of the Wild World has formed part of the whole school development plan which involves improving, and learning about, our outside environment.
 We are very proud and thankful for what has been created.
-It is now a space which encourages outdoor learning across the curriculum for example in art (sketching), English (observing plants and developing vocabulary banks for use in their story writing -adverbs and adjectives), science (observing and recording types of minibeasts), maths(counting - tallies).
+It is now a space which encourages outdoor learning across the curriculum.
+For example, in art (sketching), English (observing plants and developing vocabulary banks for use in their story writing -adverbs and adjectives), science (observing and recording types of minibeasts), maths(counting - tallies).

 We look forward to seeing what species use the wildlife corridor over the coming years.